-How we Review our wallets [Rating System]
+How we Review Wallets

-Since the very beginning, we’ve been transparent with our viewers with the way we review our wallets.
-This article is going to go into a bit more detail into this reviewing process and look at the way we come to our final verdict with any given wallet.
-When we receive or purchase a new wallet to review we put each one through a rigorous testing process.
-We try to use each and every wallet as our daily driver for at least 1 month.
-This provides us enough time to compile our data regarding how the wallet works on a daily basis and give ourselves time to see if we come across any negative attributes of the wallet that aren’t necessarily obvious on first inspection.
+Since the very beginning, we’ve been transparent with our visitors regarding the way we go about reviewing wallets.
+This article is going to go into a bit more detail about our reviewing process and look at the way we come to our final verdict with any given wallet and why we recommend a wallet or not.
+When we receive or purchase a new wallet, to review, we put each one through a rigorous testing process.

+Every wallet we review we use for at least one month as our daily driver.
+This means that we use the wallet in our daily lives, shop with it, carry it, and use it.
+This provides us enough time to compile our data regarding how the wallet works and gives us time to compile our list of positives and negatives – the basis for all our reviews.
 If we feel inclined, this time frame can be increased if we feel we haven’t come to a firm conclusion about the wallet yet.

 Our Review process…